prometheus/client_python/README.md

 - Custom collectors do not work (e.g. cpu and memory metrics)
 - The pushgateway cannot be used
 - Gauges cannot use the `pid` label
-- Gunicron's `preload_app` feature are equivilents are not supported
+- Gunicorn's `preload_app` feature and equivalents are not supported

 There's several steps to getting this working: